Skip to main content

 • ▶Legitimate interests: For privacy-focused analytics (Plausible), security monitoring, and site operation.
 Our legitimate interest is to understand site usage and protect against threats.

-• ▶Legal obligation: Where required by Swiss or EU law.
+• ▶Legal obligation: Where required by applicable law.

 Section 04